QuiqueCrespo/ComputationalLogic/Readme.md

 ### Existential quantification

-Once the grammar is ready and prolexa is able to process the desired type of sentences, we are able to implement new reasoning features.
-In this part we will show how we have include the ability to interpret existential quatification.
-This is the ablility to undertand statemens such as: some humans are geniuses.
+Once the grammar is ready and prolexa can process the desired type of sentences, we can implement new reasoning features.
+In this part, we will show how we have included the ability to interpret existential quantification.
+This is the ability to understand statements such as some humans are geniuses.
 And if the program also knows that "geniuses win prizes", then it should be able to infer that some humans win prizes.

-In order to archive this, first need to implement the existential determiner "some".
-To this end we need to equip prolexa with the ability to interpret sentences with determiners:
+To achieve this, first need to implement the existential determiner "some".
+To this end, we need to equip prolexa with the ability to interpret sentences with determiners:

 ```
 sentence(Q) --> determiner(N,S,P,Q), subject(N,S), predicate(N,P).
 sentence(Q) --> determiner(N,S,P,C,Q), subject(N,S),transitive_verb(N,P), direct_object(_,_=>C).
 ```

 And the definitions of those determiners, along with the logic to interpret them.
-Here we also must introduce the distinction between transitive and intransitive predicates in order to include the direct object meaning into the logical interpretation of the sentence.
+Here we also must introduce the distinction between transitive and intransitive predicates to include the direct object meaning in the logical interpretation of the sentence.

 ```
 % Determiners intransitive and nominal